texasaggie97/Hubitat/Drivers/Average Temperature/readme.md

 Average Temperature Device

-This driver is used by the Average Temperature App
+This driver is used by the Average Temperature App.

-You need to install a new virtual device and use this driver
+To use: Install a new virtual device and assign this driver to it